This Cauliflower, Kale and Leek Soup is nutritious, delicious and simple to make. It’s excellent for warming you up on those chilly days.

 - 1 cups medium head cauliflower cut into florets (approx. 5 florets)

-- 7-8 cups unsalted chicken stock
+- 7-8 cups unsalted chicken stock or vegetable broth

 - 2 cups packed chopped kale leaves

 - freshly ground pepper to taste